TZstatsADS/fall2019-proj2--sec1-grp7/README.md

 	+ Yicheng Li
 	+ Kangkang Zhang

 + **Project summary**: The purpose of this app is to give city officials, and other interested parties, a way to visualize graffiti complaints in NYC.
-The app allows users to track the rate of graffiti complaints, the rate that they are resolved, and the relationship between graffiti complaints and police activity.
+The app allows users to track the rate of graffiti complaints, the rate that they are resolved, and the different types of resolution action.

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.